neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 ### RemoveInterchainQuery

-Removes a given Interchain Query and its results from the module.
-Can be removed only by the owner of the query during the query's submit timeout, and by anyone after the query has been timed out.
-The query deposit is returned to the caller on a success call.
+Removes a specific Interchain Query and its results from the module.
+The query can only be removed by its owner during the query's submit timeout.
+After the timeout, anyone can remove it.
+Upon successful removal, the query deposit is refunded to the caller.

 - [Request model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/interchainqueries/types#MsgRemoveInterchainQuery)
 - [Response model](https://pkg.go.dev/github.com/neutron-org/neutron/v4@v4.0.1/x/interchainqueries/types#MsgRemoveInterchainQueryResponse)